minierparedes/ChefWebsite/README.md

 `React.js` for frontend and form validation <br />
 `Node.js` and `Express.js` server side <br />
 `PostgreSQL` database <br />
-The project is still going on and is being updated daily.
+The project is still going on and is being updated constantly.